Cape Town: what can I say that hasn’t already been said?

 This city truly is one of the most spectacular in the world.
 White sand beaches, tons of wildlife, gorgeous mountains, cosmopolitan culture, cultural diversity, quaint seaside villages and rugged natural beauty.
 It really has it all and is right up there with Vancouver, Rio de Janeiro, Sydney and San Francisco as one of my favourite cities.

-Over nine days of mostly endless sunshine, we explored places we didn’t get to last time as well as revisiting others, knocked out a couple of incredible hikes, ate lots of delicious food, caught up with Trav’s family and friends, chilled out by the pool in our Air BnB apartments and generally had an amazing time!
+My last visit was over summer for nine days of mostly endless sunshine, we explored places we didn’t get to last time as well as revisiting others, knocked out a couple of incredible hikes, ate lots of delicious food, chilled out by the pool in our Air BnB apartment and generally had an amazing time!

 Nine days may seem like a long time to spend in one city but there is honestly so much to do Cape Town, especially if you love the outdoors.
-We were busy every day and still didn’t get a chance to revisit some of the sights we saw last time such as Robben Island, the District Six Museum, the boat to Seal Island and the beaches of Camps Bay and Clifton.
+We were busy every day and still didn’t get a chance to revisit some of the sights we saw on my first visit, such as Robben Island, the District Six Museum, the boat to Seal Island and the beaches of Camps Bay and Clifton.